Koreana (band)

-Koreana, formerly known as Arirang Singers, are a South Korean band.
+Koreana, formerly known as Arirang Singers, were a South Korean band.
 They were formed in 1962 and started being popular internationally after they released their debut album DisCorea on Polydor label in 1979.
-The single "Dark Eyes" from the eponymous album was a big hit.
+The single "Dark Eyes" from the eponymous album was a big hit (cover of famous russian song).
 After the great success, they continued to release more albums: Burning Fantasy (1980) and Highlights (Too Much Love) (1983).
 They are best known for playing "Hand In Hand", the official song of the Seoul 1988 Summer Olympics, sung in both Korean and English.
 The song was released as a single with "Victory" as its B-side, and became a hit.
 The band followed up with another charting single, "Living For Love", with B-side "One In A Million".

 Long-time group member Jerry Lee Yong-Gyu died in early 2021 of cancer.